 Regression analysis mathematically describes the relationship between a set of independent variables and a dependent variable.
 There are numerous types of regression models that you can use.
 This choice often depends on the kind of data you have for the dependent variable and the type of model that provides the best fit.
 In this post, I cover the more common types of regression analyses and how to decide which one is right for your data.
 [Read more…] about Choosing the Correct Type of Regression Analysis

 Use regression analysis to describe the relationships between a set of independent variables and the dependent variable.
 Regression analysis produces a regression equation where the coefficients represent the relationship between each independent variable and the dependent variable.
-You can also use the regression equation to make predictions.
+You can also use the equation to make predictions.

 As a statistician, I should probably tell you that I love all statistical analyses equally—like parents with their kids.
 But, shhh, I have secret!
 Regression analysis is my favorite because it provides tremendous flexibility, which makes it useful in so many different circumstances.
+In fact, I’ve described regression analysis as taking correlation to the next level!

 In this blog post, I explain the capabilities of regression analysis, the types of relationships it can assess, how it controls the variables, and generally why I love it!
 You’ll learn when you should consider using regression analysis.
 [Read more…] about When Should I Use Regression Analysis?